Every day to us is Easter: Experience resurrection all year long

 “I lost my stuff, but the storm was not going to define Darryl Tate,” he recalls, “I was going to overcome.”

 Bishop William W. Hutchinson soon asked Tate to organize The United Methodist Church’s disaster relief ministry in Louisiana.
-Tate served as director of the Louisiana Conference Storm Recovery Center until 2012, and continues as the Conference Volunteer Coordinator for Disaster Response today.
+Tate served as director of the Louisiana Conference Storm Recovery Center until 2012.

-Tate saw many examples of renewal in his work.
+In his work, Tate saw many examples of renewal.
 “Our organization helped 125,000 households,” in response to “four hurricanes, seven tornadoes, three floods, and one environmental crisis,” he reports.

 He remembers a unique request from a man whose home the Storm Recovery Center was ready to rebuild.
 “I want a house only 1,000 square feet,” he said.